mishide/Springboard/readme.md

 Includes use of Python to make API calls, wrangle data contained in JSON data, statistical analysis and visualizations, basic SQL, and Machine Learning

 <b> Capstone </b>
-Supervised Classification of a binomial target including:
+Supervised Classification of a binomial target.<br>
-Comparison of 6 well known classification models with recommendation based on accuracy and what is known about the data and algorithms
+6 well known classification models are tested with resulting recommendation based on accuracy and what is known about the data and algorithms<br>
-Analysis of feature correlations p-value for H0 test
+Analysis of feature correlations with PCA dimensionality reduction, p-value for H0 test, Tukey's Method for outlier identification, imbalanced data addressed with upsampling<br>
-Identification of outliers using Tukey's Method, z-score Addressing imbalanced data using stratified train-test split and upsampling methods PCA to reduce dimensionality
 Accuracy measures: AUC ROC, Confusion Matrix, F1, Recall, Precision
 <br><br>
 <h3> STATISTICS</h3>